-We recommend reading this entire page, as it will answer any questions you may have.
+We recommend reading this entire page, as it will answer any questions you may have about the entire process.

 We also publish poetry book reviews, collaborative works, and translated works (where English + [insert language] are included together—provided you are the author writing in both languages or/and you have worked with the translator).